Evidlo/prelim/main.typ

   ) <alg_crossdir2>

 === Step 3 - Sorting Intersection Points
-    In this step we collect the region indices for all intersection points into a single list and sort the points by their distance $t$ from the ray start location, as illustrated in @alg_sort.
-Next we compute the difference between adjacent points $Delta t$ which represents the intersection length of the ray with a particular voxel.
-Note that this results in $Delta t$ equal to NaN or #sym.infinity for intersection points with $t=infinity$.
+    In this step we collect the region indices for all intersection points into a single list and sort the points by their distance $l$ from the ray start location, as illustrated in @alg_sort.
+Next we compute the difference between adjacent points $Delta l$ which represents the intersection length of the ray with a particular voxel.
+Note that this results in $Delta l$ equal to NaN or #sym.infinity for intersection points with $l=infinity$.
   #figure(
       image("figures/tomosphero/alg_sort.svg"),
-      caption: [Intersection points along a LOS for all boundary types collected into a list and sorted by distance $t$ from ray start position, marked with x]
+      caption: [Intersection points along a LOS for all boundary types collected into a list and sorted by distance $l$ from ray start position, marked with x]
   ) <alg_sort>

     Next, we convert our list of region indices into a list of voxel indices by computing the voxel index of the ray starting location.
 For each boundary crossed by the ray, the index of the next voxel changes in only a single dimension.

     This is illustrated in @alg_table (a), where the sorted region indices are inserted into an empty table starting with the ray starting point, then in @alg_table (b) missing indices are filled in from the previous row to form complete 3D voxel indices.

     We also account here for invalid region indices generated in step 2 where the ray passes outside the area defined by the grid or when boundaries have no ray intersection.
-We achieve this by setting $Delta t=0$ for any rows where the region index is invalid (less than 0, or greater than or equal to the corresponding $N_r$, $N_e$, $N_a$), or where $Delta t$ is #sym.infinity or NaN.
-Setting $Delta t=0$ negates any contribution of this row to the raytracing step.
+We achieve this by setting $Delta l=0$ for any rows where the region index is invalid (less than 0, or greater than or equal to the corresponding $N_r$, $N_e$, $N_a$), or where $Delta l$ is #sym.infinity or NaN.
+Setting $Delta l=0$ negates any contribution of this row to the raytracing step.
 This is shown in @alg_table (c).

   #figure(
   grid(